 - Finely grind remaining star anise in spice mill or coffee grinder.
 Ladle soup into bowls.
 Sprinkle with ground star anise.

-This recipe makes 6 to 8 servings.
+Serving size: 6 to 8

-Star Anise Tea
+Cinnamon-Star Anise Green Tea Recipe

-- Chinese five-spice powder that contains star anise
+- Chinese five-spice powder

 - A few drops of anise extract

-- Children under 5 years old
+- Children below 5 years old

 - Pregnant women

-- People with endometriosis or estrogen-dependent cancers like uterine, liver and breast cancers
+- People with endometriosis or estrogen-dependent cancers